Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 “The trouble with the unconscious is that it is unconscious.” - C.G.
 Jung

-What can I expect for individual therapy?
+What can I expect during individual therapy?

 "We can practice being gentle with ourselves by being gentle with each other.
 We can practice being gentle with each other by being gentle with that piece of ourselves that is hardest to hold, by giving more to the brave bruised girlchild within each of us, by expecting a little less from her gargantuan efforts to excel.
 We can love her in the light as well as in the darkness, quiet her frenzy toward perfection and encourage her attentions toward fulfillment."